JayBrown/XProtectUpdates/README.md

 * `cp local.lcars.XProtectUpdates.plist $HOME/Library/LaunchAgents/local.lcars.XProtectUpdates.plist`
 * `launchctl load $HOME/Library/LaunchAgents/local.lcars.XProtectUpdates.plist`

+### Notes
+The agent (and thereby the script) will run every 4 hours.
+If there has been an XProtect update, it's possible that Digita's **Xplorer** hasn't been updated yet, i.e. **XProtectUpdates** will not return any useful information on the contents of the update.
+This obviously still needs some testing, but if you want to be on the safe side, you can change the agent's frequency by editing the plist key `StartInterval`, e.g. from 4 to 8 hours.

 ## Uninstall
 * `launchctl unload $HOME/Library/LaunchAgents/local.lcars.XProtectUpdates.plist`
 * remove the cloned XProtectUpdates GitHub repository